 Nissan Skyline (C10)

 This one with its surf line above the rear wheel is among the best car designs in history in all three body styles (sedan, hardtop and wagon).
 With 160 cm, it now was wider than the Bluebird and Corona.
 Together with the President and A30 Gloria, it was never marketed as a Datsun.
 The 6-cylinder version now was 15 cm longer, and less out of balance.
 The even shorter hardtop apparently never made it to leave Japan.
-About 4 out of 10 sedans/hardtops were GTs.
+At the very end of its run, the Skyline GT became available with a 5-speed transmission by May 1972, following the GT-X. About 4 out of 10 sedans/hardtops were GTs.
+In Holland, for a period, the Skyline GT based Nissan 2400 was sold next to the Cedric 230 based Datsun 2400.

 Japanese Cars 1962-1977